alexdelorenzo/strs/README.md

 The following examples of Bash code only work with Bash, whereas `strs` commands will work if you're using Bash, [zsh](https://www.zsh.org/), PowerShell or something else.

-Here's how you can manipulate strings with both Bash and `strs`:
+Below are examples of how you can manipulate strings with both Bash and `strs`.

 ### String length
 #### Bash